activities and projects

 An ECR-led initiative looking at identifying where the key issues lie and understanding what SULSA can do to address them.

-Update: Through the Looking Glass: Breaking Barriers in STEM will run on October 28th from 12pm until 3.30pm.
-An action-orientated event to explore where inclusion and diversity in STEM can improve and identify actions to take forward for change.
-Developed by Ally Hughes, Kirsty Robb and Ali Dun (SULSA) and supported by fellow RIS members ScotCHEM, SUPA, MASTS, SINAPSE, SRPe and IBioIC.
-We hope to come away from the day with a set of valuable actions that SULSA and our partners can take forward.
-Find out more and register.
+Update: Through the Looking Glass: Breaking Barriers in STEM ran on 28th October and was an overwhelming success.
+As we heard from four exceptional early career researchers, from across the UK, we explored where inclusion and diversity in STEM can improve and through breakout sessions have identified some actions to take forward for change.
+This event was developed by Ally Hughes, Kirsty Robb and Ali Dun (SULSA) and was supported by fellow RIS members ScotCHEM, SUPA, MASTS, SINAPSE, SRPe and IBioIC.
+This event marked the launch of a longer-term project to make sustainable change within academia for those from minority groups, making a more inclusive and diverse research culture and environment.

 Contact: Alison Hughes firstname.lastname@example.org